 The four, originally 440 MW units of the Paks Nuclear Power Plant started their operation between 1982 and 1987.
 Thanks to upgrades and improvements of the last few years, the performance reached 500 MW each.
 Thus the total capacity of the Paks NPP is 2000 MW, which means it covers 50% of the Hungarian electricity production.

 For how long can the currently operating Paks NPP units produce cheap electricity in a safe and climate friendly manner?
 In 2000, the NPP conducted a feasibility study on a 20 year extension of service life following international trends.
 The investigation made during the lifetime extension project showed there is no technical obstacle, safety margin, which would prevent the extension of service life to 50 years.
-In the last few years the Hungarian Atomic Energy Authority (HAEA) issued the license for the operation until the 2030’s to all four NPP units, thanks to professional maintenance works, safety enhancement programs and superior technical solutions.
+In the last few years the Hungarian Atomic Energy Authority (HAEA) issued the license for the operation until the 2030’s to all four NPP units, and a decision was made in 2022 to check the possibility of a further lifetime extension.

 Once the performance of the units has been increased, their lifetime has been extended, the internationally recognized Paks professionals wanted to get an answer on how to operate the units more efficiently, with a greater utilization, and of course while maintaining a high level of security.